-- Instructional tools such as posters, videos, pamphlets, models and instructional tubs (pdf*) as well as technical assistance from the Oral Health Program.
+- Instructional tools such as posters, videos, pamphlets, models and instructional tubs (Adobe PDF*) as well as technical assistance from the Oral Health Program.

 A weekly fluoride mouth rinse is given to children with parental permission.
 The mouth rinse is swished for one minute and spit out.
 It strengthens and protects teeth that are already present in the mouth.